keboola/developers-docs/overview/encryption.md

 }
 {% endhighlight %}

-To encrypt a single string, such as a password, simply submit the text string for encryption (no JSON or quotation is used).
+To encrypt a single string, such as a password, submit the text string for encryption (no JSON or quotation is used).
 For example, encrypting

     mySecretPassword